The mission of Just Facts is

 data, Just Facts aims to curb the methodological trickery that besets public

-relevant context are not included in our research unless such context is provided.
+of what is left unsaid are an anathema to Just Facts.
 For example, many journalists and commentators have cited the rise in

 national debt under various U.S. Presidents without mentioning the role of